-Suunto Ambit3 as all Suunto products strive to build high-end, expensive product with great build quality and characteristic…A huuuge form factor that not every man would be ready to wear.
+Suunto Ambit3 as all Suunto products strive to build a high-end, expensive product with the great build quality and characteristic…A huuuge form factor that not every man would be ready to wear.

 Suunto sports watches’ prices range from 299$ up to almost 1000$ and Ambit3 Sport is in the middle with 449$ (there’s a more affordable version but without swimming heart rate).